Howard Apfel

-Howard Apfel is an American-Israeli Rabbi and Cardiologist practicing medicine at Columbia University Medical Center.
+Howard Apfel is an American-Israeli rabbi and cardiologist practicing medicine at Columbia University Medical Center.

 Background

-Rabbi Dr. Apfel is a board certified pediatric cardiologist at Columbia University Medical Center and Senior RA"M at Yeshivat Mevaseret Tzion.
-Previously, Rabbi Dr. Apfel was maggid shiur in Yeshivat Shaalvim in Nof Ayalon, Israel and University of Pennsylvania.
-Rabbi Dr. Apfel has taught bioethics courses at the Yeshiva University Gruss Kollel in Jerusalem, at Touro College Landers College for Men and has given a shiur on Hilchot Shabbat as it relates to physicians at the Yeshiva University Albert Einstein College of Medicine.
-Dr. Apfel has published extensively on contemporary halacha related articles, focusing on modern issues in Jewish medical ethics.
+Apfel is a board certified pediatric cardiologist at Columbia University Medical Center and Senior RA"M at Yeshivat Mevaseret Tzion.
+Previously, Apfel was maggid shiur in Yeshivat Shaalvim in Nof Ayalon, Israel, Yeshivat Torat Shraga and at the University of Pennsylvania.
+Apfel has taught bioethics courses at the Yeshiva University Gruss Kollel in Jerusalem, at Touro College Landers College for Men and has given a shiur on Hilchot Shabbat as it relates to physicians at the Yeshiva University Albert Einstein College of Medicine.
+Apfel has published extensively on contemporary halacha related articles, focusing on modern issues in Jewish medical ethics.

 Education

-Rabbi Dr. Apfel received his BA degree from Columbia University in 1985, and his medical degree summa cum laude from the State University of New York, Downstate in 1989.
-Dr. Apfel completed his residency at Schneider Children’s Hospital.
+Apfel received his BA degree from Columbia University in 1985, and his medical degree summa cum laude from the State University of New York, Downstate in 1989.
+Apfel completed his residency at Schneider Children’s Hospital.
 He also completed a fellowship in pediatric cardiology at the Babies and Children’s Hospital of Columbia Presbyterian Medical Center, specializing in congenital heart disease.
-He received Rabbinic Ordination from the Rabbi Isaac Elchanan Theological Seminary in 2003.
+He received rabbinic ordination from the Rabbi Isaac Elchanan Theological Seminary in 2003.

 Recognition

-Dr. Apfel was cited in New Jersey's Top Doctor edition in 2009, 2012-2020 and the Metropolitan edition as well. as one of the top Pediatric Cardiologists in New Jersey.
-He was also ranked as the 2nd best Cardiologist in New Jersey by the Jewish Standard.
+Apfel was cited in New York and New Jersey's Top Doctor edition in 2009, 2012-2024 and the Metropolitan edition as well. as one of the top pediatric cardiologists in New Jersey.
+He was also ranked as the 2nd best cardiologist in New Jersey by the Jewish Standard.

 Awards

-Rabbi Dr. Apfel has received many awards during his years of practicing medicine.
+Apfel has received many awards during his years of practicing medicine.
 The following is a chronological list of his awards: